nyanthie97/React-final-project/README.md

  - Classic Range (Was first brewed before 2010)
  - High Acidity (pH lower than 4)

-Here is the video demo
+Here is the video link
  - https://youtu.be/87EqqreI1AE